SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

   collector_credentials_directory: /var/lib/otelcol-sumo/credentials
   ```

    For more information, refer to the documentation of [sumologic extension].

-1. Run the following command to ensure that the configuration can be accessed by `otelcol-sumo` user which will be used to run the service.
+1. Ensure that the configuration can be accessed by `otelcol-sumo` user which will be used to run the service by running this command.

    ```bash
    $ sudo find /etc/otelcol-sumo/ -type 'f' | sudo xargs ls -al